 - 1. The applicant institution must have the authority to award one or more earned degrees at the same level as the proposed honorary degrees (i.e. to award honorary doctorates the institution must also award earned doctorates). - 2.
-The institution has acceptable policies on the selection of recipients for an honorary degree, including - a) That the recipient - is not required to pay a fee for the award - must meet one or more of the following criteria: - has made a significant achievement for the public good at the Ontario, national or international level and/or - has achieved noted academic eminence or accomplishments in a particular field of study or applied education and/or - has enhanced or promoted the institution's image and reputation in Ontario or elsewhere. - b) That administrative and academic staff and students of programs offered pursuant to a consent are among those eligible to make nominations for an honorary award. - 3.
-The nomenclature of the award reflects recognized practice and its honorary nature. - 4.
-The institution may only award one honorary degree per academic year for each of the (related) degree programs it is offering. - 5.
-Unless an honorary degree is being awarded posthumously, the recipient must be in attendance at the convocation or other College public event at which the honorary degree is awarded.
+The nomenclature of the honorary award and its testamur must reflect the nomenclature of the related earned degree with the term "Honorary" or some derivation thereof added (e.g. "honoris causa" "ad honorem"). - 3.
+The institution may only award one honorary degree per academic year for each of the (related) degree programs it is offering. - 4.
+The institution must have acceptable policies on the selection of recipients for an honorary degree, including - a) that the recipient is not required to pay a fee for the award and meets the following criteria: - has made a significant achievement for the public good at the Ontario, national or international level and/or - has achieved noted academic eminence or accomplishments in a particular field of study or applied education and/or - has enhanced or promoted the institution's image and reputation in Ontario or elsewhere. - b) that administrative and academic staff and students of programs offered pursuant to a consent are among those eligible to make nominations for an honorary award. - Unless an honorary degree is being awarded posthumously, the recipient must be in attendance either in person or virtually at the convocation or other public event at which the honorary degree is awarded.